Acex215/usd-exchange/docs/getting-started.md

 ## Try the Samples

 The best way to get started with the OpenUSD Exchange SDK is to try out the OpenUSD Exchange Samples.
-These are simple applications built with the OpenUSD Exchange SDK that showcase many features and key concepts of the SDK.
-You can execute the samples to try them out, learn from the source code used in them, and modify them to experiment working with the OpenUSD Exchange SDK for yourself.
+These are simple applications that showcase many features and key concepts of the SDK.

+You can execute the samples to try them out, learn from their source code, and modify them to experiment with OpenUSD and the OpenUSD Exchange SDK for yourself.

 ### Get the Samples

-The OpenUSD Exchange Samples are available from the [OpenUSD Exchange Samples GitHub repository](https://github.com/NVIDIA-Omniverse/usd-exchange-samples).
+The OpenUSD Exchange Samples are available on [GitHub](https://github.com/NVIDIA-Omniverse/usd-exchange-samples).
 You can clone the repository or download the source as a zip file.

 ### Build

-To try the samples you will need to build the samples from source.
+To try the samples you will need to build them from source.
 The included build scripts make it easy.
 ``````{card}

 `````{tab-set}